“Hey Meta, Make Me Look Cool”: Oakley and Meta Drop $499 AI Glasses for Sporty Show-Offs

 If you thought the future of AI eyewear couldn’t get any more bro-y, think again.
 Meta and Oakley just birthed a new “category” of “Performance AI Glasses,” also known as sunglasses with a chip, a speaker, and a superiority complex.

 Backed by a global marketing campaign starring actual superhumans like Kylian Mbappé and Patrick Mahomes, the Oakley Meta HSTN is clearly not made for you.
-But hey, for just $499, you too can pretend you're the main character of your own Adidas ad.
+But hey, for just $499, you too can pretend you’re the main character of your own Adidas ad.
+No training, championships, or actual athletic accomplishments required—just enough confidence to wear a small computer on your face in public.

 Specs You Didn’t Know You Needed